multiversx/mx-docs/docs/sdk-and-tools/sdk-py/mxpy-cli.md

 For this, a new command `mxpy tx relay` has been added.
 The command can be used to relay a previously signed transaction.
 The saved transaction can be loaded from a file using the `--infile` argument.

 There are two options when creating the relayed transaction:
-1. Create the relayed transaction
+1. Create the relayed transaction separately.
+(Sender signature and relayer signature are added by different entities.)
-2. Add the signatures (sender and relayer)
+2. Create the complete relayed transaction.
+(Both signatures are added by the same entity.)

 ### Creating the inner transaction

 The inner transaction is any regular transaction, with the following notes:
 - relayer address must be added
-- extra 50000(base cost) gas must be added for the relayed operation.
+- extra 50000 (base cost) gas must be added for the relayed operation.
 For more details on how the gas is computed, check out [this page](/developers/relayed-transactions/#relayed-transactions-version-3).

 This can be generated through `mxpy tx new` command.
 A new argument `--relayer` has been added for this feature.